All Episodes

 Now people are on unemployment for 99 weeks.

-They don't go to work, and in the Obama administration, there aren't any new jobs being created for them to go to work or to even apply.
+And in the Obama administration, there aren't any new jobs being created for them to go to work or to even apply.

-Here's the next soundbite from LBJ from his State of the Union address, January 8, 1964.
+Here's the next soundbite from LBJ from his State of the Union Address, January 8, 1964.

-In a lack of education and training, in a lack of medical care and housing, in a lack of decent communities in which to live and bring up their children.
+The cause may lie deeper in our failure to give our fellow citizens a fair chance to develop their own capacities, in a lack of education and training, in a lack of medical care and housing, in a lack of decent communities in which to live and bring up their children.

-On Indian reservations, among whites as well as Negroes, among the young as well as the aged, in the boom towns and in the depressed areas.
+Our joint federal local effort must pursue poverty, pursue it wherever it exists, in city slums and small towns, in sharecropper shacks or in migrant worker camps, on Indian reservations, among whites as well as Negroes, among the young as well as the aged, in the boom towns and in the depressed areas.

 Yeah, it was Negroes back then.